-Amy is a is a registered Traditional Chinese medical practitioner (herbal medicine and acupuncture).
+Our acupuncturist, Peter, is a is a registered Traditional Chinese medical practitioner (herbal medicine and acupuncture).
 Did you know that in Australia, acupuncture is a registered health profession?

-However, Amy also says that there is sometimes wriggle room between research on acupuncture and what practitioners find to work clinically.
-Actual results may vary so it is always worth asking Amy if she has experience with the problem you are seeking help for.
-For example, Amy has a lot of experience with patients with irregular or painful periods, endometriosis, PCOS, other hormonal issues, fertility concerns, back pain, anxiety, depression and digestive disorders.
+Other areas of acupuncture still have less sufficient amounts of evidence or unclear evidence.
+So acupuncture has a lot of room for more research.
+The Acupuncture Evidence Project for more information, which can be accessed here.
+There is sometimes wriggle room between research on acupuncture and what practitioners find to work clinically.
+It is always worth asking Peter if he has experience with the problem you are seeking help for.
+For example, irregular or painful periods, endometriosis, PCOS, other hormonal issues, fertility concerns, back pain, anxiety, depression and digestive disorders.
 Remember that all our experts offer free 15 minute appointments to discuss such questions which you can book here.

 Here is a quick summary of the two fundamental theories in Traditional Chinese Medicine for those interested in its roots:

-Firstly, acupuncture aims to balance the forces of yin and yang and achieve harmony and balance with in the physiological and energetic systems of the body.
+Firstly, acupuncture aims to balance the forces of yin and yang, and achieve harmony and balance with in the physiological and energetic systems of the body.

 The organs also correlate to different functions of the body.
 These have their own energy pathways – meridians – that usually circumnavigate the organ, and correlate to emotions and season.

 For example, the fire element relates to organ of the heart and pericardium, which rule the season of summer and emotion of joy.
 If you have a heart imbalance, for example you are more likely to have either excessive or not enough joy, or you may even oscillate between these too.
 Also, this imbalance may become more pronounced in the season of summer.
 If you are fascinated by this, ask us to find out more or book an appointment!